raspberrypilearning/astro-pi-guide/sensors/movement.md

 ## What is an IMU?

-IMU stand for Inertial Measurement Unit.
+IMU stands for Inertial Measurement Unit.
 It's actually three sensors in one:

 - A gyroscope (measures momentum and rotation)
 - An accelerometer (measures acceleration forces and can be used to find the direction of gravity)